 It doesn’t take a marketing guru to understand that today’s consumer has become very visual.
-Try scrolling through social media, an online advertisement, or just browsing one of your favorite blogs.
+Try scrolling through social media, an online advertisement, or just browsing one of your favourite blogs.
 What you’ll discover is that imagery is how we communicate, and it almost always speaks louder than words.
 Read on to learn about not stock photography that will set your brand apart, and then head over to this article to discover more about why you’re going to love unique images for your content.

 The big question is: where do businesses like yours source the images they need to stand out and get noticed online?
 There are plenty of stock photography sites, but to be honest, many of them feel a little cheesy and lacking inspiration – and that’s being kind.

 Are there sources for businesses that do not want stock photos touching their content?
 Can you cultivate a visual image without paying for a professional photographer?
 Are you doomed to relying on less than adequate stock photos, or is there a real, viable solution?
 Here’s our take on it.

 You want to know immediately, where to find not stock photos?
 Then have a look at Photocase!

 Here’s the thing about stock photos.
 Your choice of images, whether for an ad, social media (like images for Facebook for example), blog, or other marketing material, directly influence how authentic and credible you appear to your audience.
 When a digital consumer is looking at any type of content associated with your business, visual imagery used throughout your marketing speaks louder than words.